mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Check out efficiency at a few energies comparing new to old L calculation method
 - [ ] Write something up regarding the simulation work you've been doing, specifically the process of getting L from Edep within the Geant program
 - [ ] Redo collimated gammas with all three at 0 deg.
 Redo STNG for prism at 0 deg
+- [ ] Check gain on the 4 Sipm Cs run.
+Do the sum normally.
+Then compare to the sum after shifting them all in L slightly (multiply the pulse trace)

 ## Completed